Interstate tension over virus border rules

 South Australia will allow dining for up to 10 people in restaurants and cafes from June 5, three days earlier than planned.

-Australia recorded 11 new coronavirus infections overnight on Tuesday taking the total number of cases to 7071.

-The 17th COVID-19 death at Sydney’s Newmarch House nursing home brought the national toll to 100.
+The ACT will move to the second step of relaxing restrictions, allowing groups of up to 20, from May 29.

-There have been almost six million downloads of the coronavirus contract tracing app, with Victorian health authorities confirming it is using the data for the first time.
+There have been almost six million downloads of the coronavirus contract tracing app, with Victorian and NSW health authorities confirming they have used the data for the first time.

-On Monday evening, Victoria’s traders identified a coronavirus positive patient who had the COVIDSafe app on their phone.
+On Monday evening, Victoria’s tracers identified a positive patient who had the COVIDSafe app on their phone and allowed authorities to use the data.

-The patient agreed to authorities using the data, which has been downloaded to look for potential contacts.

-Mr Hunt denied NSW Health had been unable to access app data after reports there were issues integrating the information into existing contact-tracing methods.